sierracodes/music-tracker/README.md

 #### Current Features
 * Tabular display of all albums on index page, including rudimentary search/filter functionality.
-* Detail pages (still quite sparse) for each album, including link to search for the album on YouTube
+* Detail pages (still somewhat sparse) for each album, including link to search for the album on YouTube
 * Detail pages (also sparse) for artists; currently just a list of all the albums in the database by that artist